Dr Valentina Cipriani

 Group members

-Contact me at v.cipriani@qmul.ac.uk or check out my LinkedIn account for currently available PhD/Post-doc positions (2 full-time post-doc posts – available for 3 years in the second half of 2025).
+Contact Dr Cipriani at v.cipriani@qmul.ac.uk or check out her LinkedIn account for currently available post-doc/PhD positions (2 full-time post-doc posts – available for 3 years in the second half of 2025) and prospective PhD student projects.

 - Daniel Junho Chong (Artificial Intelligence in the Biosciences MSc student, 2025, primary supervision); project title: “Gene pathway burden analysis of intellectual disability patients from the 100,000 Genomes Project”

-- Haneen Khalil Naim Aljamal (Genomic Medicine MSc student, 2025, primary supervision); project title: “Gene pathway burden analysis of inherited retinal disease patients from the 100,000 Genomes Project”
+- Haneen Khalil Naim Aljamal MSc Genomic Medicine student, 2025, primary supervision); project title: “Gene pathway burden analysis of inherited retinal disease patients from the 100,000 Genomes Project”

 - Apoorva Sarah Perepogu (Bioinformatics MSc student, 2023, primary supervision); project title: “Extending the rare variant burden analysis to the non-coding genome with an application to the 100,000 Genomes Project data”